00-Python/auto-mouse/README.md

     1. Make a specified number of random movements with human-like curvature
     2. Infinitley move around the screen to random positions with human-like curvature
-    3. Locate Image/s on Screen and and move mouse to them with human-like curvature If  you are using the image feature you can specify a local image on your machine or you can specify a weblink such as: https://i.imgur.com/g756vf6hd.png, and the script will down load the image or images move around and click around, then it will delete them from your system.
+    3. Locate Image/s on Screen and and move mouse to them with human-like curvature If  you are using the image feature you can specify a local image on your machine or you can specify a weblink such as: https://i.imgur.com/g756vf6hd.png

+The script will down load the image or images move around and click around, then it will delete them from your system.

 ## Install
     1. clone this repository